![]() |

 next approach is sometimes referred to as "exit early" -- and that's exactly

-what we're going to do, with the help of the exit
+what we're going to do, with the help of the exit keyword:

 function InitializeSetup(): Boolean; begin Result := False; if not Component1IsInstalled() then begin MsgBox('Sorry, no component 1.', mbError, MB_OK); exit; end; if not Component2IsInstalled() then begin MsgBox('Sorry, no component 2.', mbError, MB_OK); exit; end; if not Component3IsInstalled() then begin MsgBox('Sorry, no component 3.', mbError, MB_OK); exit; end; Result := True; // ... end; |